boson-php/docs/03.application/application-configuration.md

 ## Autorun

 > Deprecated Since 0.18: The configuration flag still allows to disable this
-> behavior, but it is recommended to [disable the `AutorunExtensionProvider`
+> behavior, but it is recommended to [disable the `AutorunExtension`
 > extension instead](../03.application/application-extensions.md#autorun).
 {.warning}